Protocols for Packet Quantum Network Intercommunication: Quantum Internet Models

 A quantum channel between two neighboring quantum devices is required for the transmission of qubits.
 However, quantum channels are inherently lossy and they are not reliable for long-distance communication.
 Consequently, the techniques of \emph{quantum repeaters} are used as intermediate nodes to reach long distances~\cite{PhysRevA.79.032325,PhysRevLett.98.190503,7010905,RevModPhys.83.33}.

-{The idea is to do a sequence of entanglement swapping or teleportation between two consecutive nodes so that quantum communication between two endnodes can be implemented as shown in Fig.~\ref{fig:quantum_repeater}.} Suppose two neighboring nodes $A$ and $B$ are connected by repeaters $R_1,\dots,R_n$, each of which has two (or more) qubits.
+The idea is to do a sequence of entanglement swapping or teleportation between two consecutive nodes so that quantum communication between two endnodes can be implemented as shown in Fig.~\ref{fig:quantum_repeater}.
+Suppose two {neighboring quantum devices} $A$ and $B$ are connected by repeaters $R_1,\dots,R_n$, each of which has two (or more) qubits.
 EPR pairs are constantly created between repeaters $R_{i,2}$ and $R_{i+1,1}$ for $i=1,\dots,n-1$, and between $A$ and $R_{1,1}$, $B$ and $R_{n,2}$.
 Then each repeater performs a Bell measurement on its two qubits and passes the measurement outcomes to $B$ for Pauli correction, using classical channels (the gray lines in Fig.~\ref{fig:quantum_repeater}).
-This will create an EPR pair between $A$ and $B$ and thus full-duplex quantum communication can be implemented.
+Thus $A$ and $B$ can share an EPR pair.\footnote{This may be replaced by a process with deferred measurements, followed by an overall Pauli correction in $B$~\cite{NC00}.}